nathan-mccraw/Calculator-api/README.md

 ![TableUI](https://user-images.githubusercontent.com/84479635/142713861-459fd2cb-1c3b-4222-bd13-be515c7e9289.JPG)

-Usinng Angular router, a "history" page contains a table displaying all previous calculations.
+Using Angular router, a "history" page contains a table displaying all previous calculations.
+Observables are used to maintain The state of the sorting/filtering form when navigating between calculator and the history page.
 The results are paginated, only receiving 10 results at a time.
 The API is constructed to allow an adjustable number of responses, up to a maximum of 50.
 Future updates will include an input to enable the user to adjust the number of results viewed on the table at a time.
 Each page is a new http get request, allowing the frontend to remain lightweight.

 ![TableFilter](https://user-images.githubusercontent.com/84479635/142713920-94911810-9249-40c2-ba19-1ed1f51685cf.JPG)